 Throughout the three terms, you will be invited to attend masterclasses in creative writing, professional development sessions, and group and one-to-one tutorials, as you work towards your Major Project.

 Please note: Students select two elective modules, which must include a minimum of one PBM module

 The programme specification contains more information on how the course is organised, the requirements for progression for each part and credits required for awards.

-City students on the Creative Writing and Publishing MA have won the George Orwell Dystopian Fiction Prize for the last three years running: Holly Domney (MA CWP 2016), Maja Olsen (MA CWP 2017) and Katy Peck (MA CWP 2018).
+City students on the Creative Writing and Publishing MA have won the George Orwell Dystopian Fiction Prize: Holly Domney (MA CWP 2016), Maja Olsen (MA CWP 2017) and Katy Peck (MA CWP 2018).